maxhumber/maxhumber.com/input/quotes2024.md

 slug: quotes2024
 ---

-<p>I read a bunch of books again this year!
-Here are the best ideas that I mined from all of them:</p>
+I read a bunch of books again this year!
+Here are the best ideas that I mined from all of them:

 <details markdown="1">
 <summary>The output of any LLM will be middle of the road... unless you steer it toward the edges.</summary>